-December 21st will mark the shortest day, and the longest night of the year.
-I’ve been anticipating how to best use this time to reflect on my spirit work and honor the coming of the sun for self-growth.
+December 21st will mark the shortest day and the longest night of the year.
+This sabbat is also known as Yule.
+I’ve been anticipating how to best use this time to reflect on my spiritual work and honor the coming of the sun for self-growth.
 What were some big shifts for you this past year?
 What do you aspire towards in the seasons to come?
 Maybe these are questions better left to the night’s sky.
 And on the longest night of the year, I have a few ways to help you find your answers.

 Enjoy this excerpt from “A Celebration of Winter Solstice” from The Circle of Life by Joyce Rupp and Macrina Wiederkehr to get you in the right mindset for bringing meaning to the Winter Solstice.